Wajir Airport

-Wajir Airport is an international airport in Wajir County, Kenya.
+Wajir Airport is an airport in Wajir County, Kenya.

 Location

 Wajir Airport (IATA: WJR, ICAO: HKWJ) is located in Wajir town.
 Traditionally inhabited by ethnic Borana and later Somalis, the area lies near the Jubbada Hoose region of southern Somalia.

 By air, Wajir Airport is situated approximately 495 km northeast of Jomo Kenyatta International Airport, Kenya's largest civilian airport.
 Situated 231 m above sea level, the airport has a single asphalt runway measuring 2795 m in length.
 The geographical coordinates of this airport are: 1° 43' 48.00"N, 40° 5' 24.00"E (latitude:1.73000; longitude:40.09000).

 History

 The Wajir Airport was built by an Israeli construction Company HZ between 1977 and 1978, as a military airbase for the Kenya Air Force.